atheros/node-advanced-pool/README.md

 Changes
 -------

+	0.3.1 - 23.07.2014:
+		- Removed some old (and not existing) reference from testing code.

 	0.3.0 - 23.07.2014:
 		- Moved from Expresso to Mocha test framework.
 		- Added acquireThunk() to work with co